Gratuitous Transfer Taxes

-For instance, in 2020, the unified tax credit allowed the exemption of of more than $11.5 million worth of property for each taxpayer, thus allowing parents to transfer more than $23 million tax-free to their children.
-Additionally, wealthy people can take advantage of many other tax loopholes to reduce or eliminate taxes on property value that exceeds the exemption amount, such as Crummey trusts.
-This is a major advantage that the tax code confers upon the wealthy, allowing them to become ever richer, leading to ever greater inequality.
+For instance, in 2021, the unified tax credit allowed the exemption of more than $11.7 million worth of property for each taxpayer, thus allowing parents to transfer more than $23.4 million tax-free to their children.
+Additionally, wealthy people can take advantage of many other tax loopholes to reduce or eliminate taxes on property value that exceeds the exemption amount, such as Crummey trusts and grantor-retained interest trusts, allowing the wealthy to become ever richer, leading to ever greater inequality.
 On the other hand, earned income is the most highly taxed income — taxed not only by the federal government, but also by states and municipalities — which is why it is difficult for people to increase their wealth by working for it — better to have it handed to them by wealthy parents!